nico-klein/rasa-raspberry/README.md

 # Playground Rasa on a Raspberry Pi connected to Alexa
 ## ubuntu 20.04 / python 3.8 / tensorflow 2.3 / rasa 2.3
 It's only a test project to get RASA running on a raspberry pi and connect to an Alexa Skill.
+It works also with win 10 or macos

 # Install a raspberry pi
 I didn't found all needed packages for the raspberry pi to get rasa running.
 That's why I build tensorflow with text and addons myself.